Saul Goodman: Part 1

 Saul tells Skyler about Beneke's accident, which has left him hospitalized and immobile.
-Walt is angry with Saul about Saul's payment to Beneke, while Saul is upset at Walt for poisoning Brock.
+Walt is angry with Saul about the payment to Beneke, while Saul is upset at Walt for using him in the scheme to poison Brock.
 He attempts to end his relationship with Walt, but Walt intimidates him into continuing their business arrangement.
 With Gus dead, Saul tries to convince Walt to stop making meth, but Walt says he has to continue because he needs the cash.
 Saul hosts a meeting between Mike, Jesse, and Walt, where they agree to set up a new meth-producing business.
 Saul helps Walt and Jesse look for new locations, and they agree on Ira's business, Vamonos Pest Control, as the best option.
 Saul defends Mike from the DEA's investigation by threatening litigation over their supposed harassment.
-The DEA learns that Mike's lawyer Dan Wachsberger is the conduit for Mike's hush money payments to Gus's former employees and Mike's hiding of cash for his daughter-in-law Stacey and granddaughter Kaylee.
+The DEA learns that Mike's lawyer Dan Wachsberger is the conduit for Mike's hush money payments to Gus' former employees and Mike's hiding of cash for his daughter-in-law Stacey and granddaughter Kaylee.
 Mike asks Saul to retrieve his "go bag", which contains cash and false identity documents.
 Saul is unable, so Walt does it.
 When Mike refuses to divulge the names of Gus' former employees so Walt can have them killed to protect his identity, Walt shoots and kills him.
+Saul continues to numbingly rake in the money as Walt's empire skyrockets.

+Part 2

-Jesse tries to have Saul take the $5 million Jesse made stealing a trainload of methylamine and distribute it to Kaylee and the parents of Drew Sharp, the young boy Todd Alquist killed during the theft.
+Jesse tries to have Saul take the $5 million he made stealing a trainload of methylamine and distribute it to Kaylee and the parents of Drew Sharp, a young boy Todd Alquist killed during the theft.
 Saul refuses, saying it would attract more police scrutiny.
 Jesse attempts to get rid of the money in other ways, including throwing it onto random lawns and leaving it in random mailboxes.
 Saul calls Walt to inform him of Jesse's erratic behavior.

-Part 2